 There is a very large difference between the Netherlands and the UK in the approach which has been taken to reduce casualties.

 Britain has achieved its safety in large part by removing the vulnerable and increasing the safety of crashing motorists.
 This has happened by several different means.
 Road designs are such that they discourage cycling, resulting in the UK having amongst the lowest cycling rate in the world.
 Children are increasingly transported by their parents cars and are comparatively rarely seen on the streets alone.
 Pedestrians are inconvenienced by waiting for light controlled crossings or take detours behind metal barriers.
-Many more roads in the UK have physicial barriers along them to prevent cars from crashing, and trees near roads are removed to make crashes safer.
+Many more roads in the UK have physical barriers alongside them to prevent cars from crashing into inanimate objects, and trees near roads are removed to make crashes safer.

 These things have improved overall safety, but at the expense of convenience and safety of pedestrians and cyclists.
 They have lead to more driving as a result, and an increasingly dangerous situation on Britain's roads for cyclists.

 The Dutch approach is very different.
 The Netherlands has the highest rate of cycling in the world.
 There are far more vulnerable road users and children in particular have a remarkable degree of freedom to roam.
 The convenience of cyclists in particular is paramount in design.
 These things individually could be seen to increase the level of danger to the vulnerable, but despite all of it the roads in the Netherlands are still safer than those in the UK, or indeed anywhere else in the world.